-The impact of the Ministerial Order may be felt for months and years to come.
-The Law Society has received questions about the effect of the Ministerial Order on the calculation of limitation periods and the interpretation of the terms of the suspension.
+The Law Society continues to receive questions about the effect of the Ministerial Order on the calculation of limitation periods and the interpretation of the terms of the suspension.

-The operative sections of the Ministerial Order state:
+The operative sections of the Ministerial Order stated:

-- Limitation periods are suspended in the enactments under Appendix A from March 17, 2020 to June 1, 2020.
+- Limitation periods were suspended in the enactments under Appendix A from March 17 to June 1, 2020.

-- Any period of time within which any step must be taken in any proceeding or intended proceeding is suspended subject to the discretion of the court, tribunal, or other decision-maker from March 17, 2020 to June 1, 2020.
+- Any period of time within which any step must be taken in any proceeding or intended proceeding was suspended subject to the discretion of the court, tribunal, or other decision-maker from March 17 to June 1, 2020.

-- Lawyers need to re-diarize all existing files affected by the Ministerial Order.
+- Re-diarize all existing files affected by the Ministerial Order.

-- Lawyers must also remember to take the suspension period into account when calculating limitation periods and diarizing files on future retainers.
+- Take the suspension period into account when calculating limitation periods and diarizing files on future retainers.

 The suspension of limitation periods affects any file that had a limitation period running between March 17 and June 1.
-This is the case for matters where the limitation period would have expired during the suspension period and it will also apply to all matters that had a limitation period running during the suspension period.
+Lawyers need to add 75 days when adjusting the calculation of limitation dates on their files if time was running on any limitation periods prior to March 17, 2020.
+This is the case for matters where the limitation period would have expired during the suspension period, as well as those matters that had a limitation period running during the suspension period.

-Some examples of how the Ministerial Order will impact the calculation of limitation periods in the future are as follows:
+Some examples of how the Ministerial Order affected the calculation of limitation periods for the filing of initiating documents are as follows:

-- If a limitation period was originally set to expire on May 31, 2020, then the plaintiff will have until August 14, 2020, to file the initiating document;
+- If a limitation period was originally set to expire on May 31, 2020, then the plaintiff would have had until August 14, 2020, to file the initiating document.

-- If a limitation period was originally set to expire on June 2, 2020, then the plaintiff will have until August 16, 2020, to file the initiating document;
+- If a limitation period was originally set to expire on June 2, 2020, then the plaintiff would have had until August 16, 2020, to file the initiating document.

 - If a two-year limitation period was originally set to expire on November 1, 2021, then a plaintiff will have until January 15, 2022, to file the initiating document.